World leader in organized crime communications was launched in Canada

 There were 20,000 devices connected to the Vancouver based Phantom Secure network, and according to the FBI, not one device was ever used for non-criminal purposes.

-Bitcoin as the preferred payment method of organized crime
+Bitcoin as the preferred payment method

 In order to receive payments from organized crime anonymously, Ramos received Bitcoin and operated through a series of shell companies.
 In 2015, the RCMP managed to successfully infiltrate Phantom Secure, acquire several devices and subscribe to the service, posing as drug traffickers.
 Ramos, at one point, informed a user that he built the Phantom technology system specifically for international drug trafficking.

-And yes, right here in Vancouver.
+And right in Vancouver.

 Using the Phantom service, over the course of ten years, drug traffickers were able to move drugs from Mexico into the US, Canada and to Australia.
 Ramos was investigated, arrested and indicted with the assistance of the FBI, RCMP, Australian police and several others.
 But not in Canada, his own country – he was indicted and prosecuted in the US.